For more information contact Prof. D. Eric Holt, firstname.lastname@example.org.

 There will also be a focus on Service Learning projects in the community, for which the student will receive a Service Learning Certificate.

-- 3 credit hours transfer credit at the Universidad San Francisco de Quito (culture)
+- 3 transfer credit hours of from the Universidad San Francisco de Quito (USFQ) for Ecuadoran culture course (SPAN 003T)

-- Some meals on excursions or by choice.
+- Daily lunches and some meals on excursions or by choice

 - Local transportation